amateurstock/Arduino-Simplified-L298N-Library/README.md

 Copy the L298N source and header file to the src and include folders, respectively.

 ## Usage
 Each instance of the L298N object is good for *one motor* only.
 The L298N object has two overloads, one for a PWM-driven motor, and one for a digital-driven motor.
-There's also only one method provided with two overloads, one for each type of motor.
+There are two methods, `updateMotor()` and `stopMotor()`.
+The former has two overloads good for both motor types, the latter is universal for both.

 ### PWM-driven motor
 Example: